Pine Mountain State Park features breathtaking panoramic views, old-growth forests, a golf course, and a nature preserve in southeast Kentucky.

 There was speculation at the time at which area would become Kentucky’s first state park.
 A reserve along the Cumberland Mountains was first considered but with its potential as a future national park, the state looked towards Pine Mountain.
 Dozens of local citizens joined county officials to assemble and donate land in a community effort towards the establishment of what became Pine Mountain State Park.

-The formation of the Civilian Conservation Corps, a federally funded program designed to put citizens to work through the Great Depression, led to the construction of many of the today’s park’s amenities, including its hiking trails, shelters and cabins.
+The formation of the Civilian Conservation Corps, a federally funded program designed to put citizens to work through the Great Depression, led to the construction of many of today’s park’s amenities, including its hiking trails, shelters, and cabins.